 We publish annual reports on the progress of our Transmission and Distribution businesses and make these available on our website and at public events.
 Our reports are transparent, and written in plain English with clear data presentation for non-technical readers.
-We report interim results to key internal and external stakeholders, and produce an annual report for the ESSG and the Sustainability Stakeholder Working Group.
+The data we publish is subject to strict governance processes to ensure its accuracy.